 Julio attended the National School of music from 1984-1987 where his focus of study was percussion.
 He studied with the National Symphony percussionist Julio Villegas.
 This effort was rewarded with performances with the National Symphony Orchestra.

 In 1990, Julio moved to Eugene, Oregon.
 In Eugene, he attended Lane Community College for two years where he received best theory student of the year award.
 He later enrolled at the University of Oregon to finish his music degree.
 He studied jazz piano with Gary Versace and jazz improvisation with saxophone player Steve Owen.
 In Eugene he performed with Caliente, a local salsa band.
 He became the musical director of Caliente in 1992.
 Julio recorded his first CD with Caliente in 1991 and collaborated with a couple of original songs for Caliente's CD "Voces Morenas."
 He was also part of a folk band named Sandunga.
 Julio also joined forces with percussionist Mingo Lewis (Santana's Drummer) and was part of "Combination to Go."
-During his time with Mingo, he was able to learn more from funk, and latin rhythms.
-Julio also became a member of other ensambles such as La Mayor, salsa band, Atmosphere, jazz trio.
+During his time with Mingo, he was able to learn more from funk, and Latin rhythms.
+Julio also became a member of other ensembles such as La Mayor, salsa band, Atmosphere, jazz trio.

 Julio moved to Seattle in 1997.
 He joined Latin Expression and Matices and became the musical director of